swswkim/git-test/readme.md

-Testing and practicing git features.

-If you see this message, you've pulled successfully.
+If you see this, you have rebased successfully.

-2nd commit.

-3rd commit.

-Readme file changed on github.